Roopaish/Presence/backend/README.md

 ## Running the project

-1. Install dependencies
+1. Install dependencies `pip install -r requirements.txt`

-    > if in vscode

-    - Open VSCode, download recommended extensions of python
-    - Ctrl+shift+p, Create new virtual environment by selecting requirements.txt

-2. Open terminal, you will see venv in the terminal else activate it `name-of-the-env\Scripts\activate`
+2. Open terminal, you will see venv in the terminal else activate it `.venv\Scripts\activate`
 3.  `python manage.py migrate`
-4.  `python manage.py createsuperuser` (to create a admin then go to localhost:8000/admin and login)
+4.  `python manage.py createsuperuser` (to create a admin then go to localhost:8000/admin/ and login)
-5.  `python manage.py runserver`
+5.  `python manage.py runserver` or `daphne presence.asgi:application` to run the server with asgi configuration to handle both http and websocket requests

 ## Creating new app